p-cap/Portswigger-Academy-Mock/README.md

 # Portswigger-Academy-Mock
-A collection of mocked labs from Portswigger Academy
+A collection of mocked labs from Portswigger Academy and methodologies on how to perform the attacks
 ## XSS
 - [DOM XSS in document.write sink using source location.search](https://github.com/p-cap/Portswigger-Academy-Mock/tree/main/XSS/1)
 - [DOM XSS in document.write sink using source location.search inside a select element](https://github.com/p-cap/Portswigger-Academy-Mock/tree/main/XSS/2)